tellyalogicalguy/RNAseq_pipeline/README.md

 6. Enter sjdbOverhang value to use for STAR alignment to $GENOME genome (49 / 75 / 99 / 149)
     * You will have to have generated the genome index for different `sjdbOverhang` for this option to work.
 But you can alter the `./12_trimAlign.sh` file to point to the correct `$GENOME_DIR` variable, which is what the pipeline will ultimately use to align your raw data.
 7. Enter spike-in genome (dm6/k12/none)
-   * If you have a spiked-in exogenous chromosome from a different genome, you can also set-up the genome indexes for the relevant genome with the appropriate `sjdbOverhang` values and alter the location of the `$SPIKEIN_GENOME_DIR` in `./12_trimAlign.sh` file.
-Currently, the spike-in option is only set-up for paired-end reads.
+   * If you have a spiked-in exogenous chromosome from a different genome, you can also set up the genome indexes for the relevant genome with the appropriate `sjdbOverhang` values and alter the location of the `$SPIKEIN_GENOME_DIR` in `./12_trimAlign.sh` file.
+Currently, the spike-in option is only set up for paired-end reads.

 Entering these options correctly will setup additional directories for the pipeline and submit jobs to `SLURM`.
 ### Location of the output files